 - Practical life tasks are one of the cornerstones of Montessori education – think chopping, sweeping, etc.

-- No Bells and Whistles – choose passive toys that require kids to manipulate them.
+- No Bells and whistles – choose passive toys that require kids to manipulate them.

 - Realistic – Montessori toys tend to be lifelike, providing an opportunity to learn about the world around them

-Montessori Toys For Toddlers On Amazon
+Top Montessori Toys For 2-year-olds On Amazon

 Don’t worry if you are still a little lacking in inspiration because I’ve done all the hard work for you and compiled this great list of Montessori educational toys for toddlers.